malomohq/digital-ocean-elixir/README.md

 ## Installation

-`digital_coean` is published on Hex.
+`digital_ocean` is published on Hex.
 Add it to your list of dependencies in `mix.exs`:

 ```elixir